omarchouman/lara-util-x/Readme.md

 10. **ConfigUtil:** Manage your Laravel configuration settings effortlessly with the `ConfigUtil`.
 Retrieve, set defaults, and dynamically manipulate configuration data.
 Simplify the way you interact with your application's configuration, ensuring a clean and organized approach.

+11. **OpenAIProvider:** Effortlessly integrate advanced AI-powered chat completions into your Laravel application with the OpenAIProvider.
+This provider implements a standardized interface for interacting with OpenAI’s GPT models, supporting all major chat parameters, automatic retry logic, and structured responses.
+Generate dynamic, context-aware text completions for your users with just a few lines of code.

 ## How to Get Started

 1. Install LaraUtilX using Composer: